Skip to main content

 SEO ranking preservation is verified through Google Search Console performance reports comparing the 30 days before migration to the 30 days after.
 Zero ranking drops means zero pages dropped more than one position in average ranking for any tracked keyword.

 Hosting cost figures are from actual Vercel and WP Engine invoices.
 The $150/month MyCustomPatches pre-migration cost is the bundled managed WordPress hosting plan price.
-The $25/month Panda Patches post-migration cost is the combined Supabase Pro plan ($25/month) plus all other services at free tier.
+The Panda Patches post-migration tooling cost is now about $55/month: Supabase Pro ~$25, Vercel Pro ~$20, plus ~$10/month for the FAL Flux Schnell AI patch generator.

 Disclosure